Éder Militão: 2022–2023: Major trophies

+2023–2024: Injuries and contract extension

+On 12 August 2023, Militão suffered a torn Anterior cruciate ligament (ACL) in his left knee during the first La Liga game of the season against Athletic Bilbao.
+This injury led to him being sidelined for the entire season, with a recovery period estimated at nine months.

+On 23 January 2024, Militão signed a new contract, running until 2028.
+His contract gave him a pay raise, as well as adding a €1 billion release clause, the maximum allowed under La Liga regulation.
+Later that year, on 9 November, he sustained an ACL rupture along with damaged meniscuses in his right leg which would sideline him for the rest of the 2024–25 season.

 International career

 In September 2018, Militão was called-up by coach Tite for Brazil's friendlies in the United States against the hosts and El Salvador after Fagner withdrew with injury.
-He made his debut on 11 September against the Salvadoreans at FedExField, playing the full 90 minutes of a 5–0 win.
+He made his debut on 11 September against the Salvadorans at FedExField, playing the full 90 minutes of a 5–0 win.

 In May 2019, Militão was included in Brazil's 23-man squad for the 2019 Copa América.
 In the final against Peru on 7 July, held at the Maracanã Stadium, he made a substitute appearance, coming on for Philippe Coutinho in the second half as his team won, 3–1.

 Militão was named for the 2021 Copa América, again on home soil.
 He started three group games, and in the last one against Ecuador in Goiânia on 27 June, he scored his first international goal to open a 1–1 draw.
 In the knockout rounds, as Brazil made the final, his spot next to Marquinhos was taken by Thiago Silva.

 On 7 November 2022, Militão was named in the squad for the 2022 FIFA World Cup.
 Unused in the opener against Serbia, he played at right-back in place of the injured Danilo in the 1–0 win over Switzerland in the second group game, and retained his place for the rest of the run to the quarter-finals as the recovered Danilo was placed on the left flank.
-With qualification already secured, he started in central defence alongside Bremer in a 3–2 loss to Cameroon in the last group game.
+With qualification already secured, he started in central defence alongside Bremer in a 1–0 loss to Cameroon in the last group game.